geraintpalmer/Presentations/PyConNamibia2016/notes.md

 ---

-Fristy, what is a queue?
+Firsty, what is a queue?
 It's some sort of service centre in which customers arrive, spend some time in service, and then leave.
 In some queues if there are already a certain number of customers already in service, the next customer cannot begin service immediately, and so must wait in line until servers become available.

-Mathematically, the simplest queue to consider is an M/M/1 queue shown here.
-In this queue, customers arrive randomly according to the Poisson distribution (that is their inter-arrival times are random according to the exponential distribution), there is only one server, and service times are random according to the exponential distribution.
+We get lines of people waiting like this.

-We'll look at this in a bit, but why do we study queues?
+So why do we study queues?

----

 I'm sure around campus this week you've seen scenes like this all over the place.
 Is there anything we can do to optimise this?
 Reduce waiting times?
 Minimise the space required to queue?
 Does big queues put customers off using your business?